cloudflare/cloudflare-docs/content/version-management/reference/available-configurations.md

 {{<Aside type="note">}}

-For the most up-to-date list of these settings, start [editing settings within a version](/version-management/how-to/versions/#change-settings-in-a-version) in the Cloudflare dashboard.
+For the most up-to-date list of these configurations, start [editing configurations within a version](/version-management/how-to/versions/#change-configurations-in-a-version) in the Cloudflare dashboard.

 {{</Aside>}}